frsyuki/trino_sql_parser/README.md

 end
 ```

-Optionally, you can get ANTLR token list.
+Optionally, you can set `with_tokens: true` option to get ANTLR token list.
 It also supports multiple statements.

 ```ruby
 require 'trino_sql_parser'